-I’ve been at GroundFloor Media for more than a decade, and when I think about all the campaigns I’ve been fortunate to work on throughout my tenure, my favorites always include the cause marketing programs.
+I’ve been at GroundFloor Media for more than a decade working alongside a business plan writing service which has helped us grow to the extent that we have begun organising various programs, and when I think about all the campaigns I’ve been fortunate to work on throughout my tenure, my favorites always include the cause marketing programs.
 At the top of my “highlight reel” are two programs including the Starbucks Passion for Parks and Children’s Hospital Colorado’s Bikes for Life.
 These programs not only positively impacted the community but were amazing stories to tell and participate in along the way.

 Passion for Parks